bitmagier/fortune-mod-lotr/README.md

 # "Lord of the Rings" fortune cookies

-This is a fine collection of quotes from "Lord of the Rings".
+This is the beginning of a collection of quotes from "Lord of the Rings".
-Please feel welcome to extend it via a pull request.

-**Perspective**:  growing
+Pull requests are welcome.

 Setup (for GNU/Linux):
 -